Skip to main content

 • “I agree that some level of innovation was required to make this predecessor of Monstrum 1 'unique', but you failed to acknowledge your strengths and doubled down on what made this game tedious to play in the first place.”

 • “It's very fun but only with friends.
 The servers are shutting down on November 26, 2024.
-It took me at least 200 games to get 100%, and it only took like 10 hours of grinding over 3 days.”
+It took me at least 200 games to get 100%, which involved about 10 hours of grinding over 3 days.”

 • replayability